Astral-Pages/star-math/README.md

 # Star Math
-A suite of calculations to aid in the process of stellar worldbuilding.
+A suite of calculations to aid in the process of starbuilding.